dvoraka/av-service/performance.md

 # Performance notes

 Based on PC3 (NB, i3 2.40 GHz (2 cores), SSD) and everything runs on localhost.
+Setting is 4 threads for the message processor.

 ## Servers